geriskenderi/recommender-systems/README.md

-# Various Recommenders:
+# Recommender systems:
-Evalutation and usage of several rating prediction and top-n item recommendation algorithms from recommender systems literature.
+Implementations and evaluations of various recommender system algorithms from the literature

 ## Table of contents
 - [RecSys 2019-2020 Final Project:](#recsys-2019-2020-final-project)